sayid-alt/sentiment-analysis-nlp/README.md

 ---

-# Sentiment Analysis NLP App
+# Deep Learning for Sentiment Analysis NLP App

 This is a Streamlit application for sentiment analysis of user feedback, criticism, and suggestions.
 The app automatically detects negative, neutral, or positive sentiments based on input data.